Zenno Rob Roy

-Zenno Rob Roy (ゼンノロブロイ, Zenno Robu Roi) (27 March 2000 – 2 September 2022) was a Japanese Thoroughbred racehorse and active sire.
+Zenno Rob Roy (ゼンノロブロイ, Zenno Robu Roi) was a Japanese Thoroughbred racehorse and sire.
 In a racing career which lasted from February 2003 until December 2005, he ran twenty times, winning seven races and being placed on ten further occasions.
 As a three-year-old in 2003, he won two Group 2 races and finished second in the Tokyo Yushun (Japanese Derby).
-His greatest success came as a four-year-old the following year when he was named Japanese Horse of the Year after winning the three all-aged Group One races which comprise Japan's Autumn Triple Crown: the Autumn Tenno Sho, the Japan Cup, and the Arima Kinen.
-In 2005, he failed to win but was placed in the International Stakes in Britain as well as in the Tenno Sho and Japan Cup.
+His greatest success came as a four-year-old the following year when he was named Japanese Horse of the Year after winning the three all-aged Group One races which comprise Japan's Autumn Triple Crown: the autumn Tennō Shō, the Japan Cup, and the Arima Kinen.
+In 2005, he failed to win but was placed in the International Stakes in Britain as well as in the year's autumn Tennō Shō and Japan Cup.
 He was then retired to stud where he had success as a sire of winners.

 Background

-Zenno Rob Roy was a bay horse with one white foot, standing just under 16.2 hands high.
-He was bred in Japan by the Shiraoi Farm, from both parents who had been imported from the United States.
+Zenno Rob Roy was a bay horse with one white foot, standing just under 16.2 hands.
+He was bred in Japan by the Shiraoi Farm, from parents who had both been imported from the United States.
 He was sired by Sunday Silence, who won the 1989 Kentucky Derby, before retiring to stud in Japan where he was champion sire on thirteen consecutive occasions.
 His dam Roamin' Rachel was a successful racemare who excelled over sprint distances, winning the Grade I Ballerina Handicap in 1994 before being sold for $750,000 and exported to Japan in 1998.

 Racing career

 2003: three-year-old season

 Zenno Rob Roy made his first appearance in a one-mile maiden race at Nakayama Racecourse in February, and won by two and a half lengths.
 He then finished third to Lincoln at Hanshin Racecourse before winning again at Nakayama in April.
 On 3 May at Tokyo Racecourse, Zenno Rob Roy recorded his first important victory when he won the one and a half mile Aoba Sho, an important trial race for the Tokyo Yushun.
 Over the same course and distance a month later, the colt finished second in the Tokyo Yushun, half a length behind the winner Neo Universe.

 Zenno Rob Roy returned in September to win the Kobe Shimbun Hai, a trial race for the Kikuka Sho (Japanese St Leger).
-In the Kikuka Sho a month later he finished fourth of the eighteen runners behind That's The Plenty, Lincoln and Neo Universe after being boxed in and struggling to obtain a clear run on the turn into the straight.
+In the Kikuka Sho a month later he finished fourth of the eighteen runners behind That's the Plenty, Lincoln and Neo Universe after being boxed in and struggling to obtain a clear run on the turn into the straight.
 On his final appearance of the season, the colt was one of the twelve horses invited to contest the Arima Kinen at Nakayama on 28 December and finished third behind Symboli Kris S and Lincoln.